 One of the areas of their service which I’m not particularly fond of is the maximum concurrent MySQL connections limit, which, sitting at 10, is pretty low and insufficient for a medium to large website.
 In case you don’t know why it’s important, it’s directly connected with the maximum number of simultaneous visitors your website can have.
 What surprises me the most is that they don’t increase the limit even in their plus plan, which costs almost thrice as their basic plan, at $9.95 a month.
 MDDHosting, though costing a bit higher than StableHost, has the limit set at 25 for all their shared hosting plans, which allows a site hosted on their server to serve a lot more more visitors simultaneously than StableHost.

 StableHost also introduced daily R1Soft backups (like most other popular hosts like InMotion Hosting & BlueHost) fairly recently, they didn’t have the feature until much later.
 But with that being available for free now, you don’t have to worry about your data getting lost while being hosted on StableHost.

 For those looking for SSH access or a dedicated IP, StableHost offers them for an additional price per month.
 So, that’s great news for users looking for either of them, for back-end access, SSL, or SEO.

 StableHost’s claim of unlimited bandwidth, however, leaves me a bit skeptical about them.
 There simply exists no allotted disk space or bandwidth that’s technically unlimited.
-Sure, bandwidth is really cheap these days, but still when a web host advertises unlimited bandwidth, it just invites skepticism towards it, and experienced webmasters draw their comparison with cheap, low-quality unlimited everything web hosts.
+Sure, bandwidth is really cheap these days, but still when a web host advertises unlimited bandwidth, it just invites skepticism towards it, and experienced webmasters like Dean from UK Web Geekz draw their comparison with cheap, low-quality unlimited everything web hosts.